alehmannFRA-UAS/OOP-Java-Adv/README.md

 8. Topic of the project: Creation of an application for the exchange of messages, files and images, similar to WhatsApp, Discord or Slack

-9. In the Templates folder you will find Java classes that you need to use in your project for implementation
+9. In the source folder you will find Java classes that you need to use in your project for implementation